2024 Vermont lieutenant gubernatorial election

 The 2024 Vermont lieutenant gubernatorial election was held on November 5, 2024.
 Republican former state Senator John Rodgers defeated incumbent Progressive Lieutenant Governor David Zuckerman who was running for re-election to a fourth non-consecutive term in office.

 The election was held concurrently with the 2024 U.S. presidential election, as well as elections to the United States Senate and elections to the United States House of Representatives and various state and local elections.
 Primary elections took place on August 13, 2024.

 Zuckerman conceded to Rodgers on November 7, but suggested that the legislature could still elect him as the Constitution of Vermont allows lawmakers to vote to install any of the top three vote-getters in an election when no candidate reaches 50 percent of the vote.
 On January 9, 2025, the Vermont General Assembly elected Rodgers by a vote of 158 to 18.
 This marked the first time since 2008 that Vermont had a Governor and Lieutenant Governor of the same party.
+Additionally, for the first time since 1815, a lieutenant governor lost re-election.
+The election was considered a massive upset.